elineri/Kurs5_Labb4-API/README.md

 Connect a person to a new interest
 - https://localhost:44363/api/interest/person2
 - To change person write another id ".../person[id]
 - In the body select raw and JSON.
-And add new interest with the code below:
+And add new interest with the code:
   {
         "interestName": "Test5",
         "description": "Test description5"